ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

     sudo apt-get install gdbserver

-And in your docker container, install `gdb` (or use `arm-linux-gnueabi-gdb` in the cross-compiler directory in `/opt`)
+And in your docker container, install `gdb` (or use `arm-linux-gnueabi-gdb` in the cross-compiler directory in `/opt`):

     sudo apt-get install gdb

-Now, let's debug our hello program.
+Now, let's debug our "hello world" program.
 First, we need to make sure we compile with debugging symbols (thats the `-g` flag).
 You will need to copy the new executable to the EV3 too if you haven't done the *mounting a remote file system* thing yet.